JasonLocklin/Dissertation/Prisms/Discussion.md

 data is paired with two other tasks which putatively rely on different, ventral stream processing.
 These other two tasks demonstrate continued deficits post prisms.
-This lack of clinically relevant improvement fits the prediction that prisms, a task demonstrated in the past to influence primarily dorsal brain regions, would have minimal effects on the deficits of working memory and time perception observed in neglect because they rely
+This lack of meaningful improvement fits the prediction that prisms, a task demonstrated in the past to influence primarily dorsal brain regions, would have minimal effects on the deficits of working memory and time perception observed in neglect because they rely